 - Foxhounds love to eat and easily gain weight if their food intake isn't strictly controlled.

 - Foxhounds can be stubborn and independent, making training a challenge.
-Obedience training is important, however, to develop a better relationship with your dog and show your place as leader of the pack.
+Obedience training is important, however, to develop a better relationship with your dog and establish your position as leader of the pack.

 - Foxhounds are gentle and tolerant and love children.
 They enjoy the company of other dogs and can learn to get along with cats if introduced to them at an early age.